Kauffman bracket skein modules of small 3-manifolds: Examples with tame skein modules

 Gelca and Sain have computed the peripheral ideal of the figure-eight knot in \cite{GS04}.
 In particular, Proposition 5.4 of \cite{GS04} states that the element

-is in the peripheral ideal of the figure-eight knot complement.
-It is important to note however that we are using in this proof Gelca's original sign convention which is opposite to that in the rest of the paper.
+is in the peripheral ideal of the figure-eight knot complement, that is $z_1\cdot \emptyset=0.$ (Again we stress that we use different conventions for the slopes of curves on $\partial E_K,$ with $(p,q)_T$ here corresponding to $(-q,p)_T$ in \cite{GS03} or \cite{GS04}).
 One can readily see that the Newton polygon associated to this element is the convex hull of the points

 and that the corner coefficients are all of the form $\pm A^k$.
-The slopes of this polygon are $0,2,4,-4$ and $\infty$.
+The slopes of this polygon are $0,-2,4,-4$ and $\infty$.
 Moreover, Proposition 5.4 of \cite{GS04} also states that the element

+is in the peripheral ideal as well.
+Now, the Newton polygon is the convex hull of the points The corner coefficients are again invertible and the slopes of the polygon are $0,2,4, -4$ and $\infty$.